matiasjacob25/Personal-Projects/README.md

-# personalRepository
+# Personal Projects
-this repository contains all of the personal projects that I have worked and/or completed.
+This repository highlights some of the personal projects that I have worked on over the past years.